elastic/kibana/rfcs/text/0014_notification_service.md

     - Suggested trainings
     - Reminders for upcoming training

-From the Kibana’s point of view, we might split notification by their origin into two main categories:
-- *Internal sources* (Kibana plugins) create a Kibana-specific notification.
-Kibana controls the process of a notification lifecycle (creation, storage, teardown) and its content.
-- *External sources* (Suggestion service, Cloud, Support and Training on Cloud) create notifications outside of Kibana, so it doesn’t control notifications lifecycle nor content.

-The on-premise Kibana collects and shows notifications from *internal* sources only.
+The on-premise Kibana collects and shows notifications created by Kibana only.
-Cloud Kibana collects notifications from *internal* sources but shows in UI notifications from both *internal* and *external* sources.
+Cloud Kibana collects notifications from Kibana, shows in UI notifications from Kibana itself and external sources.

 A source creates a notification as a reaction to an event.
 A notification might be addressed to: